SynergiTech/chrome-pdf-php/README.md

 ### Docker Support

-In order to run chrome-pdf inside a Docker container, you will have to disable the sandbox feature by setting the `sandbox` option to `"false"` (string not boolean).
+In order to run chrome-pdf inside a Docker container, you will have to disable the sandbox feature by setting the `sandbox` option to `false`.

 ## Examples